doctorfree/RoonCommandLine/README.md

 for command line control of Roon.
 It must be on a system that is able to SSH to the system on which the Python Roon API scripts are installed.

+Note, the first time you execute the roon shell script you may have to enable the Python Roon API extension by clicking "Settings" -> "Extensions" -> "Enable" in a Roon Remote client window.

 The Python Roon API scripts must be installed on a system that is on the same local network as the Roon Core.
 The "roon" shell script is the primary user interface.
 It accepts a wide variety of arguments and sends a command to the